R0Wi-DEV/workflow_ocr/README.md

 ### Backend
 > :warning: Since `v1.20.1` you'll have to install `OCRmyPDF`.

 In the backend [`OCRmyPDF`](https://github.com/jbarlow83/OCRmyPDF) is used for processing PDF files.
 Make sure you have this commandline tool installed.
+Make sure you have the appropriate version (see below, Used libraries').

 ```bash
 apt-get install ocrmypdf